kizoey/book-nlp-bible/README.md

   <img src="https://img.shields.io/badge/GoogleColab-F9AB00?style=flat-square&logo=GoogleColab&logoColor=white"/></a>&nbsp
 </p>

 This repository is a review of the book **_'Natural Language Bible'_** written by Heiseok Lim et al. This book leads from the basics of natural language processing to pre-trained models including BERT, GPT and Transformers.
 All of the practice codes are implemented through Google colab.
-The pdf file is the note taken when reviewing the book.
+The pdf file is the note taken when reviewing the book.<br>
 The overall architecture of the reposit is shown below.

 <h2> Code list-up </h2>